studylab1/SAMR-Enum-Lab/SAMR_Tools_Comparison.md

 - **OpNum 5**: `SamrLookupDomainInSamServer` – Resolves a domain name to its corresponding SID within the SAM server.
 (Mandatory for SAMR communication?) - MISSING IN THE TABLE
 - **OpNum 6**: `SamrEnumerateDomainsInSamServer` – Lists all domains managed by the SAM server.
 (Mandatory for SAMR communication?)
-- **OpNum 7**: `SamrLookupNamesInDomain` – Converts a list of account or domain names within a domain to their corresponding SIDs
+- **OpNum 7**: `SamrOpenDomain` – Converts a list of account or domain names within a domain to their corresponding SIDs
 - **OpNum 11**: `SamrEnumerateGroupsInDomain` – Retrieves a list of groups within a specific domain.
 (Mandatory for SAMR communication?)
 - **OpNum 13**: `SamrEnumerateUsersInDomain` – Retrieves user accounts within a specific domain.
 (Mandatory for SAMR communication?)
 - **OpNum 15**: `SamrEnumerateAliasesInDomain` – Lists alias groups within a domain.
 - **OpNum 16**: `SamrGetAliasMembership` – Shows alias memberships for a specific user or SID.
 (Mandatory for SAMR communication?)
 - **OpNum 17**: `SamrLookupNamesInDomain` – Converts account names into SIDs within a domain.
 (Mandatory for SAMR communication?)
 - **OpNum 18**: `SamrLookupIdsInDomain` – Maps SIDs back to account names.
 (Mandatory for SAMR communication?)
+- **OpNum 34**: `SamrOpenUser` – Opens a handle to a specific user account within a domain, allowing for further operations on the user object.
 - **OpNum 36**: `SamrQueryInformationUser` – Retrieves detailed information on a specific user account.
 - **OpNum 39**: `SamrGetGroupsForUser` – Lists all group memberships for a specified user.
 - **OpNum 40**: `SamrQueryDisplayInformation` – Provides display information in a paginated format.